-Figure 4.1.1 Diagram modified from UNGGIM IGIF SP1 Governance and Institutions remapping the steps from the MSDI maturity section under the 6 IGIF Strategic path 1 actions.
+Figure 8: Diagram modified from UNGGIM IGIF SP1 Governance and Institutions remapping the steps from the MSDI maturity section under the 6 IGIF Strategic path 1 actions.

 Challenges

-For coastal States, establishing Marine Spatial Data Governance [BJF3] is an ongoing endeavour that faces many challenges.
+For coastal States, establishing Marine Spatial Data Governance is an ongoing endeavour that faces many challenges.
 HOs are one of the many participants in this national or regional effort.
 They have to integrate with the wider governance structure existing in their country, regionally, and globally.
 Sutherland and Nichols (2006) have divided known marine spaces governance issues into categories of: